 QIAGEN began operations in 1986 as a pioneer in the emerging biotechnology sector, introducing a novel method that standardized and accelerated extraction and purification of nucleic acids from biological samples.
-As molecular biology has grown to influence many areas of life, QIAGEN has expanded to serve the full spectrum of market needs.
+As molecular biology and genomic knowledge have grown to influence many areas of life, QIAGEN has expanded to serve the full spectrum of market needs.
 We believe our sample technologies are unmatched in quality for isolating and preparing DNA (deoxyribonucleic acid), RNA (ribonucleic acid) and proteins from blood or other liquids, tissue, plants or other materials.
 Our assay technologies amplify, enrich and make these biomolecules accessible for analysis, such as identifying the genetic information of a pathogen or a gene mutation in a tumor.
-QIAGEN’s industry-leading bioinformatics solutions allows users to analyze and interpret data to provide relevant, actionable insights.
-Our automation systems for polymerase chain reaction (PCR), next-generation sequencing (NGS) and other technologies tie these together in seamless and cost-effective molecular testing workflows - from Sample to Insight.
+QIAGEN’s industry-leading Digital Insights solutions allow users to analyze and interpret data with bioinformatics software and knowledge bases to provide relevant, actionable insights.
+Our automation systems tie these technologies together in seamless and cost-effective molecular testing workflows - from Sample to Insight.

-Net sales of $1.50 billion in 2018 consisted of consumable kits and other revenues (88% of sales) and automation systems and instruments (12% of sales).
-Approximately 49% of net sales in 2018 were in Molecular Diagnostics, and 51% in Life Sciences customer classes in the Academia, Pharma and Applied Testing markets.
+Net sales of $1.53 billion in 2019 consisted of consumable kits and other revenues (89% of sales) and automation systems and instruments (11% of sales).
+Approximately 48% of net sales in 2019 were in Molecular Diagnostics, and 52% in Life Sciences customer classes in the Academia / Applied Testing and Pharma markets.

-QIAGEN has grown by developing new platforms, consumables and bioinformatics to meet growing needs in the market, partnering with researchers and Pharma companies, and acquiring companies or technologies to complement our portfolio.
-We believe the addressable global market for QIAGEN's portfolio of molecular testing products for customers across the continuum of life science research and molecular diagnostics totals more than $8 billion.
+QIAGEN has grown by developing new instruments, consumables and digital solutions to meet diverse and growing needs in the market, partnering with researchers and Pharma companies, and acquiring companies or technologies to complement our portfolio.
+We believe the addressable global market for QIAGEN's portfolio of molecular testing products for customers across the continuum of life science research and molecular diagnostics totals more than $10 billion.

 We have funded our growth through internally generated funds, debt offerings, and private and public sales of equity securities.
-QIAGEN has global shares that are listed on the New York Stock Exchange under the ticker symbol “QGEN” and on the Frankfurt Prime Standard as “QIA.”
+QIAGEN’s global shares are listed on the New York Stock Exchange under the ticker symbol QGEN and on the Frankfurt Prime Standard as QIA.

 The company is registered under its commercial and legal name QIAGEN N.V. with the trade register (kamer van koophandel) of the Dutch region Limburg Noord under file number 12036979.
 QIAGEN N.V. is a public limited liability company (naamloze vennootschap) under Dutch law as a holding company.
 Our principal executive office is located at Hulsterweg 82, 5912 PL Venlo, The Netherlands, and our telephone number is +31-77-355-6600.

-As genomic knowledge grows exponentially, molecular testing is unlocking valuable insights to meet needs in diagnostics, life science research, pharmaceutical R&D and public safety.
-Sales of instruments, reagents and other consumables, and bioinformatics solutions sustained their growth momentum in 2018.
-Technologies for next-generation sequencing (NGS) and polymerase chain reaction (PCR) continued to disseminate worldwide, as well as adapting to meet needs in different applications.
+As genomic knowledge expands exponentially, molecular testing continues to grow to meet needs for insights in diagnostics, life science research, pharmaceutical R&D and public safety.
+Technologies for next-generation sequencing (NGS) and polymerase chain reaction (PCR) continued to disseminate and evolve in 2019, making molecular testing more accessible, faster and more efficient.
 Molecular diagnostics kept growing dynamically and expanding into new areas of medicine – enabling clinicians to evaluate and monitor cancers, infectious diseases, immune status, and prenatal or neonatal health.
-In 2018, 25 of the 59 new drugs approved by the FDA were targeted with biomarker testing.
-The FDA also modernized its framework to accelerate availability of advanced diagnostics.
+In 2019, 11 of the 44 new drugs approved by the FDA were targeted with biomarker testing; in addition, 15 existing drugs gained new indications targeted with biomarker testing.
 Reimbursement for precision medicine, however, remained a challenge.
-In Academia, spending on NGS and other molecular technologies grew on improving customer sentiment, despite concerns about research funding.
-The Pharma industry increasingly guides drug discovery and clinical trials with molecular testing, although R&D spending varied with companies’ circumstances.
-Molecular testing for public safety also continued to grow, led by human identification and forensics.
+In Academia, spending on NGS and other molecular technologies continued to grow despite perennial uncertainties about research funding.
+Pharma industry spending on R&D also grew in 2019, with DNA and RNA tests providing critical insights for drug discovery and clinical trials.
 The migration of genomic technologies from basic research into the mainstream remains a powerful driver for long-term growth of the industry, increasing the need for scalable, user-friendly and efficient workflows from beginning to end in molecular testing.

 QIAGEN has recently achieved a number of milestones by continuing to focus on strategic growth initiatives: